 - N from irrigation water,

-- Credits from manure or other organic N sources that were applied in the past 2 years, and
+- Credits from manure, or other organic N sources, that was applied in the past 2 years, and

 - Credits from legumes like edible beans, red clover, etc.

 Why is that?
 Research across the US Midwest has shown that applications of N above the economically optimum N rate (EONR) for a crop significantly increase the potential for N losses.
 For example, once N leaches past the plant root zone into the ground water, it becomes a concern for drinking water and will eventually end up in lakes, rivers, and streams.
 On the other hand, excess N that is not taken up by crops can also be lost as a gas through denitrification.
 When manure N becomes plant available, it behaves exactly the same in the environment as N from commercial inorganic fertilizer, so it is important that all forms of N applied to the soil are taken into consideration.
 Don’t waste your manure!

 The maximum rate of plant-available nitrogen (PAN) that should be applied with manure to non-irrigated corn, depending on the crops prior to corn, can be found in the table below.

 |Crop prior to corn||Crop 2 years prior to corn||Maximum lbs of PAN to apply|

 |Corn||Alfalfa (1-year-old stand)||120|